top of page

 FOUNTAIN HILLS FRIENDS OF THE LIBRARY ANNUAL SHREDDING EVENT 2025

-We will gratefully accept donations.
-Any donations will go to the FH Friends of the Library and from there to the Library in order to provide the Library and the Community with Summer and Winter Reading Programs for Children, Teens and Adults, Library Furnishings and Technology, Front Porch Performances and Storyteller Events, Scholarships and our amazing Resale Book Shop.
-We are always welcoming new members to the FHFL and encourage you to go to our Website www.fhfl.org to join.
+The many townspeople who came through were generous and we gratefully accepted their donations.
+The funds will be passed onto the Library in order to provide the Library and the Community with Summer and Winter Reading Programs for Children, Teens and Adults, Library Furnishings and Technology, Front Porch Performances and Storyteller Events, Scholarships and our amazing Resale Book Shop.

 Resale Book Shop

-Friends of the Library Bookstore is open!
+Friends of the Library Resale Book Shop is open!

 Check out some great reads.